layer6ai-labs/ASL/README.md

 <a name="intro"/>

 ## Introduction
-This repository contains the implementation of ASL (Action Selection Learning) on the Thumos 14' dataset.
+This repository contains the implementation of ASL (Action Selection Learning) on the THUMOS-14 dataset.

 <a name="env"/>